ronappleton/staticweb/README.md

 Server::stop($this->serverProcess);
 ```

-Whilst the server is limited in its usage, remember that you can pass the contents of a php file to be evaulated before
+Whilst the server is limited in its usage, remember that you can pass the contents of a php file to be evaluated before
-returning the response, this means that all your super globals etcetera are available for your usage so if you need query parameters,
+returning the response, this means that all your super globals etc. are available for your usage so if you need query parameters,
 get them within your evaluated script.